ISISComputingGroup/ibex_developers_manual/Getting-started-with-Git-and-GitHub.md

 git config --global user.email "YOUR EMAIL ADDRESS"
 ```

-Or from TortoiseGit select "Setting->Git" and select "global" and enter your details.
+Or from TortoiseGit, select "Setting->Git" and select "global" and enter your details.

 * Set a default commit editor (not needed for TortoiseGit):